Spinal Cord Injury Diagnosis

 A doctor is able to test sensory functions, muscle movement and strength, and reflexes through a physical examination.
 This examination will help your doctor determine if there is damage to your cervical, thoracic, lumbar or sacral vertebrae.
 These sections of the spine protect groups of nerves that correspond to specific areas of the body.

-A CT scan, MRI or X-rays are a few of the diagnostic tests that may be performed when diagnosing a spinal cord injury.
-These tests will help the doctors get a better look at abnormalities within the spinal cord.
+Diagnostic tests for spinal cord injuries may include a CT scan, MRI or X-ray These tests will help the doctors get a better look at abnormalities within the spinal cord.
 Your doctor will be able to see exactly where the spinal cord injury has occurred.

 A complete neurological exam will be performed a few days after the injury.
 This length of time will allow any swelling to subside, which will allow your doctor to diagnose the severity of the spinal cord injury and predict the likelihood of recovery and the possible outcomes from treatment.